 Please be aware: The reading room in the Zentralarchiv of the Staatliche Museen zu Berlin is open Monday to Friday from 9 am to 8 pm to a reduced number of visitors.
 Access to the reading room is only possible with proof of a negative test, full vaccination or recovery.
-When planning your visit, please take note of the additional conditions of entry that have been introduced in order to reduce the risk of infection.
+When planning your visit, please take note of the following additional conditions of entry that have been introduced in order to reduce the risk of infection:

 Use of archive material held at the Zentralarchiv occurs in accordance with the Federal Archives Act, as well as the Staatliche Museen’s terms of service.
 Everyone has the right to use archival material on request.
 Questions of copyright protection must be taken into account when using material.